google-research/scenic/scenic/projects/boundary_attention/README.md

 The height and width options resize the input image.
 The option "save_raw_output" toggles whether the entire output from the network is saved to a pickle file.

-Alternatively, you can modify this simple script for Jupyter or Colab.
+Alternatively, you can modify this script for Jupyter or Colab.

 ```python
 import PIL